Poomala Bhagavathy: Worship

 Poomala is worshiped mainly by the Thiyya community North Malabar.
 Pooram is celebrated in the temple in Meenam month of Malayalam calendar.
-In this, Kamadeva the god of love and fertility is being worshipped by girls who have not reached puberty. during this time Poorakkali is also performrd in the temple.
+In this, Kamadeva the god of love and fertility is being worshipped by girls who have not reached puberty. during this time Poorakkali is also performed in the temple.

 Theyyam

-Arya Poomala Bhagwati's brother Poomaruthan is worshiped in theyyam form.
+Arya Poomala Bhagwati's brother Poomaruthan is performed as Poomaruthan Theyyam.
 But Arya poomala does not have theyyam form.